BitBoxSwiss/bitbox-wallet-app/README.md

 To do this, I run `make servewallet` to compile the code and run `servewallet`. `servewallet` is a devtool which serves the HTTP API.

-In a different terminal, I run `make webdev` to serve the UI on [localhost:8080](http://localhost:8080).
+In a different terminal (screen or tmux recommended!), I run `make webdev` to serve the UI on [localhost:8080](http://localhost:8080).
 Changes to the web code in `frontends/web/` is automatically reloaded by this, also for quick development.